-Many of us already take medical cannabis for PTSD, and now we’re about to have the science to prove it works.
+Many people already take medical cannabis for PTSD, and now we’re about to have the science to prove it works.

 Are you familiar with the 22 Pushup Challenge?
 This movement has been trying to bring awareness to Veteran suicides for the past eight years.
-And for good reason: there are roughly twenty to twenty two veterans who commit suicide every day in the United States.
+And for good reason: roughly 20 to 22 veterans die by suicide every day in the United States.
 And yet, despite growing proof that it works, many veterans with PTSD face unnecessary obstacles or roadblocks from their VA healthcare when it comes to acquiring cannabis.

 Sadly, many of those ex-soldiers who took their own lives suffered from post-traumatic stress disorder.
 However, they aren’t the only people in the United States who suffer from post-traumatic stress disorder.